marcusoftnet/marcusoftnet.github.io/_posts/2016-09-05-its-all-perspective.md

 And that's correct.
 Because the organization is, of course (hopefully even), built to support the paradigm that the organization believes in.
 In one indecent I presented the ideals of lean to a group of managers.
 At the end one of them said:

 > I like it!
-Faster flow, slack and less utilisation - all great stuff!
+Faster flow, slack and less utilization - all great stuff!
 Never talk to my staff about this!

 Of course I asked why:

 > Because I get paid by how much my staff is utilized.
-100% utilisation is the goal
+100% utilization is the goal

 The organization was built to support the paradigm that it believed.
 And lean is of course the exact opposite of those ideas.

 If you want even more things to think about, consider the goal of a separate IT-department is.
-Organising into separate departments is not (always) optimizing for flow, right?
+Organizing into separate departments is not (always) optimizing for flow, right?

 ## Conclusion